How to 3D print a name sign

 5. Slice and print

-Open the file in your slicer, sit it flat on the bed (the design is authored face-up with a flat back, so it needs no supports), and print.
-PLA at 0.2 mm layers is a great starting point.
-That is it — a finished name sign in an afternoon.
+Open the file in your slicer, sit it flat on the bed and inspect every layer before printing.
+Solid signs are authored face-up with a flat back, so the standard designs do not need supports.
+PLA at 0.2 mm layers is a practical starting point.

 Ready to make yours?